-Making House Calls: A Model for Ministry from the Psychiatric Ward By Jeremiah Chester
+Making House Calls: A Model for Ministry from the Psychiatric Ward Jeremiah Chester

-We live in an ever-increasing world of specialization and as a result we are used to going to the experts for everything.
-I guess it makes sense that being seen by someone with expertise instills confidence and hope in the expert's ability to help us.
-Experts are sought because we want the best advice and latest techniques.
+We live in an ever-increasing world of specialization and as a result we are used to going to the experts.
+I guess it makes sense that the ability to be seen by someone with expertise instills a confidence and hope in the expert's ability.
+Experts are sought out because we want the best advice and latest techniques.
 But why go to church?
-Perhaps the motivation is the same -people want answers and solutions from spiritual specialists, a three point solution to solve life's most difficult dilemma or a six week series that will ensure us prosperity.
+Perhaps the motivation is the same - people want answers and solutions from spiritual specialists, a three point solution to solve life's most difficult dilemma or a six week series that will ensure us prosperity.
 Yet the minister's primary call is not to be a specialist nor an expert but rather a practitioner whose chief aim is living among and before the people.
-Surprisingly, my work as a chaplain intern at a psychiatric hospital has helped nurture this conviction, providing an incarnational model of ministry that is much needed in the modern church.
-I have been challenged to continue to see how ministry is adapted in and beyond the walls of the Church.
+Surprisingly, my work as a chaplain intern at a psychiatric hospital has help to nurture this conviction, providing an incarnational model of ministry much needed in the modern church.1 I have been challenged to continue to see how ministry is adapted in and beyond the walls of church.

 My first day as a chaplain at a psychiatric hospital involved the orientation to the chapel.
-Patients had come from across the grounds as they did every Sunday morning and were assembled for worship.
+Patients had come from across the grounds as they do every Sunday morning and were assembled for worship.
 I immediately noted the benefit of the chapel as I glanced at the patient's faces.
-While some came just to get away from their unit, others seemed to come searching for peace.
+While some care just to get away from their unit, others seemed to come searching for peace.
 For them, the chapel provided the homey feeling of grandma's house, a place where you expected to be loved and cared for even if only for the weekend.
-So there I was, there when they arrived to usher them in and there to send them on their way when the service ended.
+So there I was, there when they arrived to usher them in and there when they left to send them on their way.